 A Conservative government would focus on green technology, not taxes.
 It would require major emitters to invest in green technology and introduce incentives for green innovation.
 It would also work to make our natural environment cleaner and greener and take the climate change fight global.

 The Bloc is proposing green equalization, a tax reform that would reshape the carbon tax, shift some of the income tax to green taxation and revise the equalization formula to include incentives to fight climate change much more actively.

 A People’s Party government would abolish the federal carbon tax and allow provinces to decide for themselves if they would like to reduce their own emissions through carbon pricing.

 If elected, a Conservative government will create a single corridor for major construction projects to run through, with the aim of minimizing environmental impacts and assessment costs.
-A Conservative government would get Canadian energy to international markets by repealing Bill C-69 and creating a reliable environmental assessment.

 If elected, the People’s Party will replace the Canada Health Transfer (payments sent to each province from the federal government to fund healthcare) with a tax credit worth the same amount.
 The intention of this policy is to give provinces and territories more power in dealing with their specific healthcare challenges, such as long wait times.
 Poorer provinces will be temporarily compensated more if the tax credit is worth less than the Health Transfer.